Seventh Edition: 2012

 Funny Street Names

-I have found five Plevnas in the Americas: Plevna Montana MT59344 population 138, Plevna Kansas KS67568 population 99, Plevna North Madison County AL, and Plevna in Missouri MO67568 population 0.
-There is a larger Plevna in Ontario KOH 2MO population well over 200.
-Also I have found a Plevna Court in Parkwood, Perth, Australia.
+I have found five Plevnas in the USA: Plevna Montana MT59344 population 138, Plevna Kansas KS67568 population 99, Plevna North Madison County AL, and Plevna in Missouri MO67568 population 0.
+In Canada there is a Plevna in Ontario KOH 2MO, population well over 200.
+In Australia a Plevna Court in Parkwood, Perth,

 Why were they so named?
 It is possible some Plevnas were named by Bulgarians immigrants but all the explanations I've received tell otherwise:

-In 1877 the town of Buckshot, Ontario had to change its name but there was so much argument about it that a resident said this reminded him of the conflict in Plevna -- hence the name: Plevna Ontario
+In Canada in 1877 the town of Buckshot had to change its name but there was so much argument about it that a resident said this reminded him of the conflict in Plevna -- hence the name: Plevna Ontario

 Still my question remains unanswered: why this commemoration of a foreign war?
 Must we go further back in history to understand the circumstances?
 For the circumstances that brought about the situation in Plevna we must look back a long way.